IntSoftDev/NRStationsKMP/README.md

 }
 ```

-The demo project also uses this structure.
+The sample project also uses this structure.

 ## Android

-#### 1) Setup and initialise
+#### 1) Setup

-The library is compiled with JVM 17.
+The library is compiled with JVM 17 so the relevant `-jvm-target` needs to be set.

-Add this to app level build gradle
+This can be added to app level `build.gradle.kts`

 ```
 kotlin {